 Why Is VO2 Max Important?

-Your VO2 max shows how well your heart and veins push blood to your muscles and the rest of your body.
+Your VO2 measures how efficiently your body utilizes oxygen.
 Knowing your VO2 max can help you measure fitness and heart health improvements over time.
 VO2 max is especially helpful for athletes like runners, swimmers, cross-country skiers, and rowers to guide their training.

 What Should Your VO2 Max Be?